dimajix/flowman/docs/concepts/entities.md

 Flowman sees data as artifacts with a common lifecycle, from creation until deletion.
 The lifecycle itself consists of multiple different *build phases*, each of them representing one stage of the whole lifecycle.
 Each target supports at least one of these build phases, which means that the target is performing some action during that phase.
 The specific phases depend on the target type.
-Read on on [lifecycles and phases](lifecycle.md) for more detailed information.
+Read on about [lifecycles and phases](lifecycle.md) for more detailed information.